MLW World Women's Featherweight Championship

 The MLW World Women's Featherweight Championship is a women's professional wrestling championship created and promoted by the American professional wrestling promotion Major League Wrestling (MLW).
-The current champion is Shoko Nakajima, who is in her first reign.
-She won the title by defeating Delmi Exo at Battle Riot VII in Long Beach, California on April 5, 2025.
+The current champion is Masha Slamovich, who is in her first reign.
+She won the title by defeating Shotzi Blackheart at an MLW Fusion taping in Charleston, South Carolina on September 12, 2026.